 Attach temporary blocks to the jamb

 To hold the doorjamb flush with the drywall before permanently fastening it, our pro attaches temporary blocks to both sides of the jamb.
-He uses scrap lumber to make five 4-in. to 5-in. blocks.
-Then he attaches each with 2-in.
-18-gauge brads.
+He uses scrap lumber to make five 4-inch to 5-inch blocks.
+Then he attaches each with 2-inch 18-gauge brads.
 He nails three blocks on the latch side and two on the hinge side (the door slab keeps the middle of the hinge side rigid).
 Keep the blocks away from the hinges so they won’t interfere with shimming.
 The casing will cover up the nail holes when the blocks are removed.

 Use blocks to level jamb bottoms

 If you’re installing a door on an unfinished floor and need space under the jambs for carpet, just rest the jambs on temporary blocks while you’re hanging the door.
 Adjust the size of the blocks so the bottoms of the jambs are on a level plane.
-Our pro leaves a space under the jambs of anywhere from 3/8 in. to 5/8 in., depending on the thickness of the carpet and pad.
+Our pro leaves a space under the jambs of anywhere from 3/8 of an inch to 5/8 of an inch, depending on the thickness of the carpet and pad.

 Nail the blocks to the wall

 Set the door in the center of the opening.
 Make sure you have a consistent gap between the door slab and all three sides of the jamb.
 If the bottoms of the jambs were properly cut beforehand, the gaps will be consistent, the top jamb will be level and the sides will be plumb.

 Double-check the hinge side for plumb before nailing the blocks to the wall with a couple of 2-in., 15-gauge finish nails.
 Nail the hinge side first, and then recheck the gap around the door slab before fastening the blocks on the latch side.
 The blocks will allow enough wiggle room for fine-tuning before the jamb is shimmed and nailed to the framing.